oskardudycz/GoldenEye/README.md

 How do I get started?
 --------------------------------
 Checkout [sample project](https://github.com/oskardudycz/GoldenEye-Sample) build it and play around.
 If you prefer to do it from scratch follow the steps:
-1. Create new solution with "ASP.NET Empty Web Site" project name it eg. Frontend
+1. Create new solution with "ASP.NET Empty Web Site" project name it eg. "Frontend"

 2. Add new Class libraries projects to newly created solution:
 - Backend
 - Shared

 3. Add following references
 - Backend and Shared to Frontend project
 - Shared to Backend project

 4. Install following Nuget packages to the projects:
 - Shared - GoldenEye.Shared.SPA
     PM> GoldenEye.Shared.SPA